dfinity/motoko/src/notes.md

 - We should use some method to annotate typed expressions with their types (see eg. Hamlet)
 - switch patterns are useless without literal patterns.
 I'll just add them

+- we should really take lubs across control flow branches.
-- is Null really a type or a null just a value of type `T?` for any T
+- is Null really a type or a null just a value of type `T?` for any T. Option okay for now.
 - TODO change syntax option T to T?
 - can you label any expression or just loops - if any expression, any of what type?
 - is for just for arrays?
 Does iterating over a mutable array bind a mutable value?